Firzenizer/discord-twitter-bot/README.md

 # discord-twitter-bot
 A simple Python-based chat-configurable Discord bot which will live echo a Twitter user's tweets.

+##
+Fork by Firzenizer.
+Retweets and replies are excluded in this fork.

 ## Prerequisites

 The following dependencies are required: